 The Computing course will help you understand the core principles that underpin all areas of computer science developing computational-thinking and coding skills using a range of programming languages including C#, Python and scripting languages HTML5 and CSS3.

 You will deepen your knowledge of the fundamentals of how computer systems work.
 Investigate the current threats to IT security systems and identify ways to protect them.

 Finally, you will gain a greater understanding of the computer games industry looking at the technological and social trends as well as designing and develop a computer game.

 After Long Road

-Students who have progressed onto Higher Education courses focuses in specific areas such as:
+Students who have progressed onto Higher Education courses focused in specific areas such as:

 - Computer Science

 - Mechanical Engineering

 Whatever progression route you choose, this course will give you the skills and knowledge needed to follow a career path in the Computing and IT industry.

 Computing allows me to be creative whilst also learning and using logic in order to solve problems which I find really rewarding.